YPCloudInc/Clouder/md/interview task.md

 - Add content to your XXX.me jBoard (individual boards or TV channel)

-- Submit the url of your completed jBoard (send to HR)
+- Submit the URL generated from your completed jBoard to hr@ypcloud.com
 > e.g. https://jboard.ypcloud.com/?q=XXX.me

 ### Recommendations